aditaker/House-Number-Recognizer/README.md

 # House-Number-Recognizer
-Recognizes the house number from street view images of house number
+Recognises the house number from street view images of house number